How to Clean Scale From Your Boiler

 Procedure to Clean Scale From Your Steam Boiler

-Follow this procedure to clean scale from your steam boiler:
+After turning off the boiler, follow this procedure to clean scale from your steam boiler:

 1. Isolate the boiler by closing the gate valves as close to the vessel as possible.
 Keep the top manhole open to allow for periodic inspections during the cleaning.

 3. Fill the boiler to capacity with water.
-Immediately add the Scalzo followed by a small amount of Chardon’s CTA-800 (4 oz per 1000 gallons).
+Immediately add the Scalzo followed by a small amount of Chardon’s CTA-800 (4 oz per 1,000 gallons).
 Check pH before starting the boiler knowing it has not mixed in well just yet. pH should be between 1-3.

-4. Promptly have the boiler operator operate the boiler to heat the cleaning solution in the boiler to a maximum of 130 F. DO NOT BOIL THE WATER.
+4. Promptly have the boiler operator operate the boiler to heat the cleaning solution in the boiler to a maximum of 130 degrees Fahrenheit.
+DO NOT BOIL THE WATER.
 Be sure to check the temperature since above the temperature causes excessive corrosion of the steel by the chlorides in the cleaning solution.
 Generally, when the water just starts to move inside the boiler, it is at the correct temperature.
 The velocity of the water inside the boiler aids in dispersing the dissolved calcium and provides contact of scale with fresh acid to continue cleaning.
-If an air lance is available, use it to provide an air-bubbling action at the bottom of the boiler vessel which encourages circulation.
+If an air lance is available, use it to provide an air-bubbling action at the bottom of the boiler vessel, which encourages circulation.

 7. Add water to the vessel and continue rinsing the boiler internals.
 Drain again and inspect for the level of cleaning success.
 If further cleaning is desired, repeat the cleaning process with fresh Scalzo.